knarfamlap/tweet2emoji/README.md

 # :fire: [Tweet2Emoji](https://tweet02emoji.herokuapp.com/) :fire:

-## Introduction

 Tweet2Emoji is a emoji classifier.
 It takes your tweets and assigns an appropriate emoji.
 Given the text of a tweet, our machine learning model can predict the most likely assosiated emoji's.
 We framed the problem as multi-class classification problem.

-With the dataset in used, we identified the 10 most commonly used emojis.
+With the dataset in used, we identified the 20 most commonly used emojis.
 We decided to used **Logistic Regression**, **Support Vector Machines(SVM)**, and **Naive Bayes** to see which classifier preforms the best.
-The current baseline approach (and the approach used the web app [here](Tweet2Emoji](https://tweet02emoji.herokuapp.com/)) is Logistic Regression.
-We then evaluate the model using accuracy and F1 score.
+The current baseline approach is **SVM**.
+The baseline model preforms poorly in the multiclass problem with 20 different emojis.
+It reaches a F1 score of 1 with low accuracy.

+Moreover, neural networks preformed better than the baseline model.
+Using a **Bi-LSTM** and a **CNN**  reached F1 scores of 15 and 17 respectively.
+Both **Bi-LSTM** and **CNN** used **trainable GloVe embeddings**.

-## Data (TODO)
+## Data

+The dataset used can be found [here]().

 ### CNN